-How does Social Security Disability work in Cumming?
+How does Social Security Disability Work in Cumming?

 SSDI is like an insurance policy.
-It is guaranteed to all workers by the US government, and was first established in the federal Social Security Act.
+It is guaranteed to all workers by the US government and was first established in the federal Social Security Act.
 That law states that if you develop a disability that prevents you from working, you will be given benefits in the form of a payment that helps you pay your bills and take care of those who are dependent on you.
-It doesn’t matter how the disability happened—it does not need to be work related.
-If you have worked in the past and can no longer work, you qualify.

-But that doesn’t mean the government is quick to hand over your benefits.
-The Social Security Administration (SSA) is the agency in charge of handling disability claims, and the offices in the City of Cumming are notorious for turning down claims on technicalities or paperwork errors.
-The SSA requires extensive documentation to approve any claim, and subjects each one to lengthy review process.
+The SSA requires extensive documentation to approve any claim, and subjects each one to a lengthy review process.
 This is why it’s so important to have a good lawyer help you with your claim.

-Who qualifies for SSDI benefits?
+Who Qualifies for SSDI Benefits?

 In general, any worker who can no longer work because of a medical disability qualifies.
 The disability can be physical or psychological.
 But the SSA will want you to prove that you have worked in the past and that your condition qualifies.
 Some of the factors they will ask you to prove include: